umbraco/UmbracoDocs/Getting-Started/Setup/Upgrading/upgrading-to-v7.md

 ## Breaking changes

-Before you upgrade you should read the list of breaking changes, in some cases you may need to change some of your codebase if code has been removed from the core or if one of these breaking changes direclty affects your install.
+Before you upgrade you should read the list of breaking changes, in some cases you may need to change some of your codebase if code has been removed from the core or if one of these breaking changes directly affects your install.

 See: [List of breaking changes](https://our.umbraco.com/contribute/releases/700)